When Mohamed Salah joined Liverpool for a then club-record fee of £36.5million, questions were raised as to whether he could deliver the goods.

 In 2018, Salah was awarded the FIFA Puskas award for his strike against Merseyside rivals Everton.
 The forward beat his man before finding the top corner with a brilliant left-footed effort, giving England goalkeeper Jordan Pickford absolutely no chance.

-Salah scored his first hat trick for Liverpool in March 2018 but obviously three was not enough against Watford with the Egyptian finishing the game with a quadruple.
-He also provided an assist for Roberto Firmino to have a hand in all five goals.
+Salah scored his first hattrick for Liverpool in March 2018 but typically the Egyptian still wasn't satisfied with just three goals, and ended the game against Watford with a quadruple.
+He also provided an assist for Roberto Firmino so had a hand in all five goals.
 Safe to say, we know who took the match ball home.

 Salah joined an elite list of players to have scored four times in a Premier League game alongside Ole Gunnar Solskjaer, Thierry Henry, Frank Lampard and Wayne Rooney.
 Salah also set a club record for most goals in a debut season, overtaking Fernando Torres’ total of 33.